stav/sirem/docs/PLANS_IMPLEMENTATION.md

 **Metadata Fields:**

-The `metadata` JSONB field stores all plan benefits and additional information:
+The `metadata` JSONB field stores all plan benefits and additional information.
+The complete field definitions and validation rules are documented in:
+- `data/schema/plans-metadata-schema.json` (JSON Schema)
+- `src/lib/plan-metadata-utils.ts` (TypeScript interface)

+**🔄 DYNAMIC SCHEMA: New fields may be added, changed, or removed at any time as business requirements evolve.**

 **Dates:**
 - `effective_start` (date): Plan effective start date